-Period for course registration in Ladok: 4 January - 17 January
+Period for course registration in Ladok: 1 January–14 January.

-The module in Linguistics ends with a written exam, but, consistent with the principles of continuous assessment, all five modules feature compulsory written assignments (examinerande uppgifter) throughout their respective periods.
-More information about the content and assessment procedures for individual modules will be published by the instructors on the course site on Blackboard (see “Communication” below).
-The teaching usually consists of lectures and seminars, but each module has its own structure and policy with respect to the forms of teaching.
+The modules in Linguistics and Translation end with written exams, for which you must register in Ladok no later than 10 days before the exam date if you take the exam on campus (at the University of Gävle) and no later than 21 days before the exam date if you take the exam elsewhere.
+Consistent with the principles of continuous assessment, all five modules feature compulsory assignments throughout their respective periods.
+More information about the content and assessment procedures for individual modules will be published by the instructors on the course site in Canvas.
+Teaching usually consists of lectures and seminars, but each module has its own structure and policy with respect to the forms of teaching.

 You should order all your course books in good time.
 A good idea is to get hold of the books indicated in the syllabus (kursplan) as soon as possible.
-Only a selection of all the titles included in the bibliography for the modules “British Literature” and “American Literature” will be studied this term:
+Only a selection of all the titles included in the bibliography for “American Literature” will be studied this term:

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you didn't register in time, you can not take your exam.
 No exceptions are made from this rule, we do not accept registrations when the deadline is passed.